-The power switch is a push button on the bottom left corner of the chassis that turns the unit on or off.
+The power switch is a push button on the lower left corner of the chassis that turns the unit ON or OFF.
 The power switch is distinguished from other keys on the front panel by its circular shape.
 The power to the unit is OFF when the push button is fully extended and ON when latched.